kwbunker/PHYS-3330-Scratch/lsa1.md

 code-block-font-size: \scriptsize
 ---

-A PDF version of this page can be downloaded [here](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lsa1.pdf).

 # Goals

 The big picture learning goals for the Mathematica Lab Skill activities are that you would be able to successfully use Mathematica throughout this course for presenting data, data analysis, computational modeling, and documenting your work in a well-organized and efficient way.
 By working through these lessons together, using the same program (Mathematica), we will have a shared experience with a powerful computational tool.
 In addition to the instructor, your classmates become a valuable resource for problem solving when you are using Mathematica, similar to working in a research lab.
 Also, the Mathematica screencasts are always available on YouTube for reference when you are completing similar tasks in the lab.